Copper IUD and libido: facts, myths, and real experiences

 -

-Gynecological health (pain, inflammation, dryness)
+of gynecological health (pain, inflammation, dryness),

 -